xmatters/xm-labs-servicenow-event-log/README.md

 * [ServiceNow Communication Plan](ServiceNow402.zip) - This is the communication plan for the ServiceNow integration

 # How it works
 When events execute in xMatters, outbound integrations are triggered to submit event data to a ServiceNow table on Event Status, Delivery Status, and Response.
-The available information related to each type of outbound integration trigger will be submitted to the table.
-The outbound integration builders submit directly to the table in ServiceNow with the data, there is no transform map required for access permissions into the table.
+The available information related to each type of outbound integration will be submitted to the table.
+The outbound integration builders submit directly to the table in ServiceNow with the event data.

+## Business Use Case
+This customization works well for organizations that need to store xMatters event data for longer periods of time than the xMatters instance will retain.
+This also works well for reporting purposes.
+Since the data will be inserted into a table that exists in ServiceNow, ServiceNow administrators will have the ability to create and generate reports.

+## What has been updated
+* New outbound integrations have been created for the Incident Alerts, Engage with xMatters, and Conference Bridge Form.
+Each form their own outbound integration for each type of trigger: Event Status, Delivery Status, and Response.
+* A new table has been created in ServiceNow which is responsible for storing the xMatters event data.

+## Implementing for newer ServiceNow versions
+This integration extension was built with ServiceNow 4.0.2.
+However, it can easily be ported to newer version of the ServiceNow/xMatters integration.
+From a high-level, all one would have to do is the following:
+* Import the ServiceNow Event Log update set into the ServiceNow environment
+* Import the ServiceNow 4.0.2 communication plan and copy the outbound integrations to the new communication plan version.

 ## Event Log Table
+Below are all of the available fields in the xMatters Event Log table

 |Column Label|Field Type|Reference|
 |---|:---:|---:|